Who Can Teach Online?

 When you teach online, you can set your own curriculum, choose your own lesson styles, and find a monetization model that best fits your teaching style, so even how-to and over short-form educational materials can be monetized.
 Smart edupreneurs use a combination of teaching methods to appeal to the largest number of learners and diversify their revenue streams, helping them to better weather changes in online markets as their platform grows.

 Starting a new venture can be daunting, but learning to teach online is made simpler by its flexibility.

 You choose your subject, revenue model, platform, and lesson styles, so you can tailor everything to suit your abilities and equipment.
 Educational videos can be shot with your mobile phone or webcam, or with a small investment you can create a professional home studio.
 Or if you’re not confident on camera you can teach using written lessons, images, audio recordings, or in any other way you want.

 There is plenty of guidance available on the Web – including right here on Learning Revolution.
 See, for example:

-- How to Create an Online Course to Sell
+- How to Create an Online Course

 - How to Create Effective Video-Based Learning